 The transformation of your traditional activities

-The emergence of Fintech does not necessarily imply the decline of traditional players.
-This change may represent an opportunity.
-As a traditional player, you need to understand how and to what extent Fintech impacts your business.
+The advent of Fintech does not necessarily signify the decline of traditional players.
+On the contrary, this evolution can be seen as an opportunity.
+As a traditional player, it is essential to grasp how and to what extent Fintech affects your industry.

-How are Fintechs transforming the financial services market?
-How to take advantage of these transformations and the many innovations they bring: These are the kinds of questions you ask yourself We can answer them!
+How are Fintechs revolutionizing the financial services market?
+How can one capitalize on these transformations and the innovations they produce?
+These questions resonate with you, and we are here to answer them!

-For each of your business segments, we offer you the opportunity to make an assessment of your situation and conduct an impact study.
-We apply 2 criteria:
+For each of your business segments, we offer to assess your current position and conduct an impact study based on two criteria:

-- Magnitude: corresponds to the depth of the changes to be undertaken by traditional actors in the concerned field to adapt and take advantage of the arrival of Fintech.
-This criterion is rated from 1 to 10.
-The higher the score, the greater the change.
+- Magnitude: measuring the depth of the changes that traditional players need to make in order to adapt and benefit from the rise of Fintech.
+This scale ranges from 1 to 10: the higher the score, the deeper the change.